vuejs/vuepress/packages/docs/docs/miscellaneous/glossary.md

 - Access: `Context.themeAPI.theme.path`

-Root path (absolute path) of the currently used theme.
+Root path (absolute path) of the used theme.

 ## themeEntry